Followers

 Agents at Home

-But curiously, it was France who reached out first dispatching Julien Alexandre Achard de Bonvouloir to Philadelphia to examine the feasibility of covert aid and political support.
+But curiously, France was the first to reach out, sending Julien Alexandre Achard de Bonvouloir to Philadelphia to evaluate the possibility of covert aid and political support.

 Achard de Bonvouloir

-In December 1775, the committee members Benjamin Franklin and John Jay staged a secret meeting with the French intelligence agent, de Bonvouloir, who was using the cover of a Flemish merchant.
+In December 1775, committee members Benjamin Franklin and John Jay attended a secret meeting with the French intelligence agent de Bonvouloir, who was dressed as a Flemish merchant.

-Franklin and Jay wanted to know if France would aid America, and at what price.
+Franklin and Jay wanted to know if France would help America and at what cost.
 They stressed an urgent need for arms and munitions, which would be exchanged for American tobacco, rice, and other crops.
-De Bonvouloir advised the French government eschewed any role in transactions with the rebels.
-Instead, private merchants would be used.
+De Bonvouloir advised that the French government should avoid any involvement in transactions with the rebels.
+Instead, private merchants would handle them.

 Father of American Counterintelligence - John Jay

-Franklin assured de Bonvouloir America would not reconcile with Britain and that once it declared independence, France should form an alliance.
-This was the beginning of a long term campaign to bring not only French aid but also French arms into the struggle.
+Franklin assured de Bonvouloir that America would not reconcile with Britain and that once it declared independence, France should form an alliance.
+This marked the start of a long-term effort to bring not only French aid but also French arms into the fight.

 Silas Deane